mdn/content/files/en-us/web/api/htmlmediaelement/volumechange_event/index.md

 {{APIRef("HTMLMediaElement")}}

-The `volumechange` event is fired when the volume has changed.
+The `volumechange` event is fired when either the volume attribute or the muted attribute has changed.

 This event is not cancelable and does not bubble.